GoLearnToCode/kiei925-spring17/weeks/4/script.md

   - try it!
   - submit - broken - what's wrong?

 Challenge: Fix it!
-Display page showing "Movie added!" if it works
+Display page showing "Movie added!"

 **BREAK**

+Demo: Modify create to use redirect instead

 Demo: Edit page

-Challenge: Update action
+Challenge: `update` action with redirect

 Demo 4: Delete link goes to `destroy` action

-Challenge: Implement `destroy`
+Challenge: Implement `destroy` with redirect

 Unresolved Pain:
   - how do we edit the director for a movie?